 - a description of your academic and work background, with particular reference to your transcripts (attach a copy) and your past independent research experience;

-- a summary of your research plan in, say, three or four pages covering the social relevance of the project, the social-scientific puzzle you want to address, your theoretical argument, your research methods, and your planning;
+- a summary of your research plan in, say, two or three pages max. covering the social relevance of the project, the social-scientific puzzle you want to address, your theoretical argument, your research methods, and your planning;

 - a short statement about funding.